MARTIMM/question-answer/docs/content-docs/setup/structures.md

 * Other values are '' or 0 by default when absent.
 Minimum and maximum are -Inf and Inf when absent.
 * Select lists in question descriptions are always arrays.
 * Defaults are always single valued.
-* Callback and action names are keys referring to method names in a user class.
+* Check-cb and action-cb names are keys referring to method names in a user class.
 To provide this information there are several routines defined for this in **QA::QATypes**.

 ### Answer value format to questions